 The Chittenden Unit for Special Investigations maintains a specialized approach of improved protection and services for victims in our community.
-This Unit promotes cooperative efforts between the various agencies that are involved in the prevention, investigation, advocacy, medical and therapeutic treatment and prosecution of cases to better protect and serve victims and families Part of that cooperative effort includes contributions from towns in Chittenden County to help sustain this specialized unit.
+This Unit promotes cooperative efforts between the various agencies that are involved in the prevention, investigation, advocacy, medical and therapeutic treatment, and prosecution of cases to better protect and serve victims and families.
+Part of that cooperative effort includes contributions from towns in Chittenden County to help sustain this specialized unit.

 The current funding formula is based on population and excludes those communities that contribute one or more full-time detectives to the CUSI operation.
-The cost is \$1.82 per person.
+The cost is \$1.87 per person.
 The population for each community is based on the 2010 federal census data as updated by the Vermont Health Department in their annual report.
-The latest update available at the time the budget was set for the fiscal year 2019 was for calendar year 2015.
+The latest update available at the time the budget was set for the fiscal year 2021 was for calendar year 2017.
 To determine each community's share of the total cost, the population numbers for the towns that contribute one or more detectives is subtracted from the total population for the county.
-The total assessment (\$99,620 for FY 2019) is then divided by the population (54,587) of the remaining communities.
-This amount (\$1.82) is then multiplied by the population on the non-contributing communities
+The total assessment (\$102,620 for FY 2021) is then divided by the population (54,917) of the remaining communities.
+This amount (\$1.87) is then multiplied by the population on the non-contributing communities

-Currently in fiscal year 2019, all towns in the county benefit from CUSI services and have been asked to pay their fair share.
-Invoices have been sent to each town and the Policy Board and Directors make themselves available to towns for presentations at the local level.
-Representatives from CUSI are available upon request to answer questions or provide presentations to any local Select board or municipal body.
+Currently in fiscal year 2020, all towns in the county benefit from CUSI services and have been asked to pay their fair share.
+Invoices are sent to these town with the Directors of both CUSI and the CCAC making themselves available to towns for presentations at the local level.
+Representatives from CUSI and the CCAC are available upon request to answer questions or provide presentations to any local Select board or municipal body.